ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 docker run argtest2
 ```

-- This time the output will be version 2.
+- This time, the output will be version 2.

 ```bash
 this is version 2
 ```

 - Updating the version with this method is not practical.
 For this, we will use `ARG` instruction.
-With `ARG` instructions we will update our image at `build-time`.
+With `ARG` instructions, we will update our image at `build-time`.
 Update the `Dockerfile` as below.

 ```Dockerfile
 FROM alpine